tiangolo/uwsgi-nginx-flask-docker/README.md

 The combination of uWSGI with Nginx is a [common way to deploy Python Flask web applications](http://flask.pocoo.org/docs/1.0/deploying/uwsgi/).
 It is widely used in the industry and would give you decent performance. (*)

 There is also an Alpine version.
-If you want it, use one of the Alpine tags from above.
+If you want it, check the tags from above.

 ### * Note on performance and features